 - 8 - 10 tortillas (flour)

-- Pour the rest of the enchilada sauce over the tortillas in the pan and sprinkle the remaining of the cheese on top.
+Pour the remaining enchilada sauce over the tortillas in the pan and sprinkle the rest of the cheese on top.